Caleb1991/snack_a_track_a/README.md

 # Snack-a-Track-a
 Snack-a-Track-a is an API created to help track all of the snacks a user consumes.
-A user may add snacks they have eaten, recieve reccomendations for snacks, as well as rate snacks.
+A user may add snacks they have eaten, recieve recommendations for snacks, as well as rate snacks.

 ## Schema